pcchu30/news-app/README.md

 # Django Newspaper app
-A newspaper app built using `django` framework implements CRUD(Create-Read-Update-Delete) functionality.
+A newspaper website built using `django` framework implements CRUD(Create-Read-Update-Delete) functionality.
 The frontend is made using `html` and `bootstrap`.
 We use `PostgreSQL` as the database for production on Heroku.
 You can add articles which can be viewed by login users .
 Just make an account and you are good to go.
 ## Heroku Deployment

 ### 本新聞網站連結